leightonhughes/alpha-handbook/docs/index.md

 order: "1"
 description: The Running Alpha Handbook
 hero:
-  text: The Running Alpha Handbook
+  text: The Good Shepherd Alpha Handbook
   tagline: ‘But everything should be done in a fitting and orderly way.’
 (1
     Corinthians 14:40)
   actions: